 Interface and ease of use

-When we tested Ecwid’s interface, we didn’t encounter much of a learning curve: it is very easy to use.
+When I tested Ecwid’s interface, I didn’t encounter much of a learning curve at all: it is very easy to use.

-Like many similar online store builders, you get a vertical menu on the left that allows you to access key functionality, with the area on the right being used to display or edit products, site content and reports.
+Like many similar online store builders, you get a vertical menu on the left that allows you to access key functionality, with the area on the right being used to display or edit products, site content and reports (see my screenshot below).

 As with any ecommerce tool, you’ll need to spend a bit of time familiarizing yourself with creating catalogs and product variants, setting up shipping rates and so on — but as ecommerce interfaces go, there’s nothing too challenging to worry about here.